SimoneMaragliulo/hcilabDrivingDtb_DataMiningTool/README.md

 * Download the data set from https://www.hcilab.org/research/hcilab-driving-dataset/ and unzip it
 * Copy ..\hcilab_driving_dataset\dataset_web folder into ..\Data folder of hcilabDrivingDtb_DataMiningTool

+How to successfully run the tool:
+* Make sure that ..\Code folder is your working directory
+* Run main.py script
+* Select the data campaign participant via choicebox
+* Select the subzone of which you want to visualize the map
+* Select the path/events on an interactive plot with a points picking approach

 ![](images/Image.png)

+* Visualize raw data plots
+* Classify with tags the selected path/event via mltchoicebox